Frequently Asked Questions

 Oxygen imaging is distinct from pulse oximetry, polarographic electrodes, or oxygen-quenching luminescence sensors, which provide single-point pO2 values at the location of the probe and do not provide 3D pO2 maps.

-JIVA-25® is a first-of-its-kind preclinical oxygen imager.
+JIVA-25® is a first-of-its-kind preclinical oxygen imager, based on EPROI.
 JIVA-25® provides three-dimensional oxygen maps of tissues, in vitro and in rodents.
 Biomaterial samples, cell encapsulation devices, artificial tissue grafts, ex vivo rodent organs, and rodents can be imaged with JIVA-25®.

-JIVA-25® provides both average oxygen over the sample volume as well as three-dimensional oxygen maps.
+JIVA-25® provides both average oxygen over the sample volume as well as three-dimensional oxygen maps of the sample volume.

 Yes.
-JIVA-25® can measure oxygen in various biomaterials so long as there is no metal component.
-The examples include but are not limited to, gelatin, agarose, alginate, etc.
+JIVA-25® can measure oxygen in various biomaterials so long as there is no paramagnetic component.
+The examples include, but are not limited to, gelatin, agarose, alginate, etc.

 Samples can be as small as cells in a well or as large as a mouse or a small rat.

-JIVA-25® can not perform oxygen imaging in humans.
+JIVA-25® is not suitable for oxygen imaging in humans.

 25 millitesla (mT).